Parsabiv 2.5 mg solution for injection

 Like all medicines, this medicine can cause side effects, although not everybody gets them.

-If you start to get numbness or tingling around your mouth or in your extremities, muscle aches or cramps and seizures (fits), you should tell your doctor immediately.
-These may be signs that your calcium levels are too low (hypocalcaemia).
+Low calcium levels in blood (hypocalcaemia) have been reported commonly (may affect up to 1 in 10 people).
+If you feel numbness or tingling around your mouth or in your extremities, muscle aches or cramps and seizures (fits), you should tell your doctor immediately.
+These may be signs that your calcium levels are too low.

 Very common: may affect more than 1 in 10 people